Access Health – Healthy Outcomes Program Could Mean Free Medical Care For You

 Our Mission

-The aim of the Healthy Outcomes Program and Access Health Pee Dee is to improve the quality of life for uninsured and underinsured patients while finding the patient a medical home, seeking out available resources for the patient and assisting to provide transportation and medication assistance where possible.
+The aim of Access Health Pee Dee is to increase the quality of life for uninsured and underinsured patients while finding the patient a medical home, seeking out available resources for the patient and assisting to provide transportation and medication assistance where possible.

 What can AHPD do?